MultiSafepay/docs/content/my-account/currencies.md

 - Supported in your <<glossary:backend>>
 - Correctly processed in the [create order](/reference/createorder/) request

-**Note:** If the currency the customer wants to use is **not** supported by a payment method, the payment method does not appear in your checkout.
+❗️ If the currency the customer wants to use is **not** supported by a payment method, the payment method does not appear in your checkout.

 ## Payouts